Dhanshree-Sonar/Movie-Website/README.md

 2. Click on the image to open a trailer, it will open a pop-up a window, which will play the tariler
 3. To close the trailer, click on cross mark (X) at upper right cornor.
 It will take you to main page.
 4. To see another trailer just follow the step 2 again.
-5. If you done surfing the movies, you can close the webpage.
+5. If you are done surfing the movies, you can close the webpage.

+##